Subscribe to Our Newsletter

 Narratives

 • Establishment-critical narrative, as provided by The Canberra Times and Sky News.
 Britain's role in slavery stands as a stark ledger of suffering, and the monarchy's deep involvement represents an unprecedented scale of state-sanctioned human trafficking.
-This demands more than an expressions of regret.
+This demands more than an expression of regret.
 Modern justice requires formal acknowledgment and compensation for this 'appalling atrocity that forever stains our history.'

 • Pro-establishment narrative, as provided by CBS and The Telegraph.
 King Charles has responded deftly to demands for slavery reparations, emphasizing historical acknowledgment without the divisive step of formal apologies or payments.
 His approach demonstrates a thoughtful balance.
 Acknowledging past wrongs need not involve imposing today's values on history or placing a financial burden on the UK.
 Charles’s diplomacy resonates globally.